deoktr/ansible/README.md

 - Add timeout to remote shell with `TMOUT`, will it break Tmux ?
 - Add variable to change the SSH port
 - Add configuration file for bash
+- Add option to disable user instead of deleting
+- Remove every file permissions for non root users on logs, or at least write
+- Add auditd
+- Remove debian_chroot from .bashrc
+- Run app in docker on the server
+- Restrict sudo usage to a group